-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment i. electrical protection; andii. turbine protection.
-Response to Voltage Disturbances (as required under: S5.2.5.4 in versions 13-6949 and S5.2.5.3 in versions 1-12 of the Rules; and S5.2.5.3 in the initial Method 1 (of 3): (a) Investigating plant trips that occur during significant voltage disturbances; and On every event Achieve performance standard Code, and all amended versions of the Code) 47 (b) Routine testing and/or calibration of relevant subsystems including: AVR systems; Auxiliary power systems; and Protection relays.
-As appropriate to the technology of the relevant sub-system Consistency with plant characteristics Response to Voltage Disturbances (as required under: S5.2.5.4 in versions 13-6949 and S5.2.5.3 in versions 1-12 of the Rules; and S5.2.5.3 in the initial Method 2 (of 3): (a) Continuous high speed monitoring; and On every event where the plant trips or on at least one major voltage disturbance every 3 Appropriate to use where high speed monitors are available and models have been used in establishing Consistency of operation with plant models used to establish initial compliance if the models are available; OR
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment Response to Voltage Disturbances (as required under: S5.2.5.4 in versions 13-49 and S5.2.5.3 in versions 1-12 of the Rules; and S5.2.5.3 in the initial Code, and all amended versions of the Code) 26 Method 2 (of 3) : (a) Continuous high speed monitoring; and On every event where the plant trips or on at least one major voltage disturbance every 3 years Appropriate to use where high speed monitors are available and models have been used in establishing compliance.
+Consistency of operation with plant models used to establish initial compliance if the models are available; OR consistency with past performance only if the models are not available (b) Routine testing and/or calibration of relevant subsystems including: i.
+AVR systems; ii.
+Auxiliary power systems; and iii.
+Protection relays.
+As appropriate to the technology of the relevant sub-system Where possible, testing of auxiliary power systems should include simulated disturbance testing.
+As above Method 3 (of 3): (a) With the generator out of service, test the ability of Every 4 years Applies only to 415 V drives.
+Successful ride through of system voltage